Try Basic Fixes

 Get-AppXPackage -AllUsers | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)AppXManifest.xml"}

 Corrupted or damaged system files can disrupt Windows processes and prevent apps from opening.
-Luckily, Windows includes a couple of handy tools—SFC (System File Checker) and DISM (Deployment Image Servicing and Management)—that can help you repair any corrupt system files.
+Luckily, Windows includes some handy tools—SFC (System File Checker) and DISM (Deployment Image Servicing and Management)—that can help you repair any corrupt system files.
 Here’s how to run them.

 Step 1: Right-click on the Start icon and select Terminal (Admin) from the resulting menu.